[Information provided by:

 3. Other schedules of temozolomide may be considered after discussion with the overall

-4. At least 3 cycles of PCV chemotherapy.
-7. Patients who received anti-tumor therapy
+4. At least 3 cycles of PCV or lomustine (CCNU) chemotherapy.
+7. Patients who received

-after histopathologic transformation to glioblastoma must have shown unequivocal
+anti-tumor therapy after histopathologic transformation to glioblastoma must have

-8. Patients can have had any number of prior therapies.
-9. Karnofsky performance
+9. Patients can have had any number of prior therapies, including but not limited to

-status (Attachment 2) of ?60.
-10. Interval of at least 6 months from the completion of
+10. Karnofsky performance status of ?60.
+11. Interval of at least 6 months from the

-any prior radiotherapy and registration.
-If patients have not passed an interval of at
+completion of any prior radiotherapy and registration.
+If patients have not passed an

-least 6 months, they may still be eligible if they meet one or more of the following
+interval of at least 6 months, they may still be eligible if they meet one or more of

 a.
 New areas of tumor outside the original radiotherapy fields as determined by the